 Adam is an Associate Professor and Director of Graduate Studies in the Philosophy and Religion Department at UNT.
 He helps to foster the UNT P4C program and occasionally gets a chance to philosophize with local school children.

 Dr. Tyson E. Lewis is an associate professor of art education at UNT.
 Previously he was an assistant professor in Educational Foundations at Montclair State University, New Jersey, which houses the Institute for the Advancement of Philosophy for Children (IAPC).
 As a scholar, he is interested in developing new approaches to understanding the role of the teacher in community of inquiry approaches to philosophy for children.
 As a teacher, he continues to experiment with dialogic classrooms centered on art, aesthetic philosophy, and educational philosophy.

-Travis is a PhD student in philosophy.
-His research focuses on the role of emotion and sentiment in moral development, especially in the context of environmental ethics.
-Currently, Travis is co-teaching P4C at the Koan school while working to broaden the scope of P4C in North Texas.
-Travis seeks to incorporate direct encounters with the natural world as stimuli for students' creative, critical questioning at the core of P4C.
+Travis is a PhD student in philosophy interested in philosophies of education especially as they pertain to conservation, sustainability, and justice.
+Currently, Travis is co-teaching P4C at the Koan School while working to broaden the scope of P4C in North Texas.
+Travis seeks to incorporate direct encounters with the natural world as stimuli for students' creative, critical, caring questioning at the core of P4C.

 Dr. Tran Nguyen Templeton

 Dr. Tran Nguyen Templeton is an assistant professor of early childhood studies in the College of Education at UNT.
 Her research focuses on young children's co-constructions of identity through processes of image-making (photographs, in particular).
 Broadly, she's interested in the environments and conditions that make children's critical thought possible.